jlpopken/QTP-course-in-a-box/modules/references/_posts/2000-01-05-resources.markdown

 - [QTP and DOM](http://qtp-interview-questions.blogspot.com/2013/06/how-to-use-html-dom-in-qtp.html)

 ###Thanks for completing this lab.
-Feel free to leave me feedback and tell me what you thought.
+Feel free to leave me feedback and tell me what you thought at jeanette.popken@gmail.com